Katina (orca): Other calves and grandchildren

-Katina currently
+In recent times

-Katina is about 48 years old and is the second oldest orca in captivity after Corky, who lives at SeaWorld San Diego.
-Measuring 17 feet and weighing in at about 5,200 pounds, Katina is small compared to most other females but she is rather bulky.
-She is considered an excellent performer and very reliable.
+At the time of her death, Katina was about 50 years old and was the second oldest orca in captivity after Corky, who lives at SeaWorld San Diego.
+Measuring 17 feet and weighing in at about 5,200 pounds, Katina was small compared to most other females but she was rather bulky.
+She was considered an excellent performer and very reliable.
 Jeffrey Ventre, a former SeaWorld trainer, called her "the Cadillac of killer whales".
-Katina is one of SeaWorld Orlando's main performers and is used daily.
-She is generally relaxed, sweet-natured and patient and has never been involved in any major known incidents with one of her trainers, although SeaWorld has reported that on five occasions between 1989 and 1995, she mouthed, bumped or pushed a trainer.
+Katina was one of SeaWorld Orlando's main performers and was used daily.
+She was generally relaxed, sweet-natured and patient and had never been involved in any major known incidents with one of her trainers, although SeaWorld has reported that on five occasions between 1989 and 1995, she mouthed, bumped or pushed a trainer.

-Being SeaWorld Orlando's matriarch, Katina has been the dominant orca at the park since 1987.
-She can sometimes, although rarely, be stubborn and refuse to perform.
-When this happens, usually all of the other orcas follow suit.
+Being SeaWorld Orlando's matriarch, Katina had been the dominant orca at the park since 1987.
+Sometimes, although rarely, she could be stubborn and refuse to perform.
+When this happened, usually all of the other orcas followed suit.
 In 2006, a female named Kayla arrived in Orlando from SeaWorld San Antonio.
 She and Katina spent a lot of time together until Kayla's death in January 2019.

 In March 2018, Katina sustained a major injury to her dorsal fin.
 SeaWorld stated that she had been interacting with several orcas and that Trua had been near her at the moment of the injury, but that it did not know which whale was responsible for it.
-Her dorsal fin was treated with medical honey and cold laser therapy and it has since fully healed, although a notch is still visible at its base.
+Her dorsal fin was treated with medical honey and cold laser therapy and it had since fully healed, although a notch remained visible at its base.

-Katina currently lives with her two youngest offspring, Nalani and Makaio, her grandson Trua, and an unrelated female, Malia, born in 2007.
+Until her death, Katina lived with her two youngest offspring, Nalani and Makaio, her grandson Trua, and an unrelated female, Malia, born in 2007.

+On December 21, 2025, SeaWorld Orlando announced that Katina had died on December 20, aged around 50, after her health had started to progressively decline over the previous several weeks.